tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 ## Customizing with CSS

-In CSS, we set the default theme in the `:root` selector via our [initial setup](../../../learn/get-started/installation/add-to-website.mdx), so all you need to do is to overwrite the tokens you want to customize in the `:root` CSS selector in your project.
+In CSS, we set the default theme in the `:root` selector via our [initial setup](../../../learn/get-started/installation/add-to-website.mdx), so all you need to do is overwrite the tokens you want to customize in the `:root` CSS selector of your project.

-In your root CSS file, just add this:
+For example, in your root CSS file, add this:

 ```css title="Updating the default/text token in your project."
 :root {